 An Affordable System?

 Automotive service facilities have machines for Nitrogen inflation, but those machines are too large and expensive for home use.
 Our inexpensive system works because you use inflation less frequently than a commercial shop.
-Our system safely stores Nitrogen at 1800 or 2216 psi.
+Our system safely stores Nitrogen at 2216 psi.
 A mid-sized 33 cubic foot cylinder is less than two feet tall and eight inches across, yet it can inflate up to 10 empty car tires or 120 empty bicycle tires before needing a refill.
 You can fill tires of all kinds including Cars, SUV’s, Light Trucks, RV’s, Lawn Tractors, Motorcycles, Bicycles and Scooters.
 After filling your tires, you now have a convenient system handy for immediate top-offs.
 If you already have Nitrogen filled tires on you cars, the system could provide 100’s of home top-offs before needing the system refilled.
 No more trips back to the dealer!

 Nitrogen tanks provide immediate tire inflation or top-offs anywhere without electricity.
 Lightweight alloy components combined with the light alloy cylinders we offer are easy and safe to transport when handled properly.
 Our smallest 6 cubic foot system takes-up very little space and the complete system with cylinder only weighs about 5 pounds.
 Perfect to carry in the corner of your your trunk, it’s even being carried on-board by light aircraft for easy top-offs at remote airports.
 Our 33 cubic foot cylinder is less than two feet tall and includes a convenient carry handle.
 We offer an optional quick-release vehicle mounting bracket as well.